-Regulations cost manufacturers about \$350 billion every year NAM imposed tremendous compliance costs to manufacturers of all sizes, especially small and family-owned businesses, the NAM took its case directly to the SEC-and won.
+Regulations cost manufacturers about \$350 billion every year: NAM imposed tremendous compliance costs to manufacturers of all sizes, especially small and family-owned businesses, the NAM took its case directly to the SEC-and won.
 We successfully pressed the agency, which feared an NAM legal challenge, to make significant changes to remove inflexible and infeasible mandates, including the onerous Scope 3 supply chain emissions reporting mandate, require disclosure only of material information and protect small manufacturers from the impact of these requirements.

 - Power Plants Regulation: Our committed advocacy has helped blunt some of the worst elements of the EPA's proposed power plants regulation.
 In March, the EPA announced that it was removing existing natural gas facilities from proposed regulation, limiting the rule's application to existing coal-fired power generation and new natural gas facilities.
 Natural gas facilities represent more than 40% of our total power generation, and the proposal could have been devastating to energy security. - Clean Hydrogen: As the U.S. Treasury Department finalizes rules around the use of the 45V tax credit to incentivize companies to develop, produce and use clean hydrogen, the NAM is shaping policy, with recommendations that focus on implementing the credit in a manner that supports manufacturers' investments in the technology.
-The NAM is working with the Treasury and the administration to ensure that the final version of the 45V credit provides the right incentives to spur manufacturers' investments in clean hydrogen. - Broadband Regulation: The NAM is opposing the Federal Communications Commission's decision to restore Obama-era broadband regulations, also known as "net neutrality," which ultimately would make it harder for manufacturers to realize the full potential of broadband.
-When the previous administration dropped these regulations, the NAM went to court to support its decision.
-As the FCC implements its latest rules, we are supporting the current legal challenge with an amicus brief, arguing that the FCC's approach will harm the broadband industry by stifling investment and innovation, which, in turn, will leave American businesses at a competitive disadvantage in the global economy.
+The NAM is working with the Treasury and the administration to ensure that the final version of the 45V credit provides the right incentives to spur manufacturers' investments in clean hydrogen. - Broadband Regulation: The NAM has opposed the Federal Communications Commission's decision to restore Obama-era broadband regulations, also known as "net neutrality," which ultimately would make it harder for manufacturers to realize the full potential of broadband.
+When the Trump administration dropped these regulations, the NAM went to court to support its decision.
+The NAM is working with the Trump administration to reverse the Biden FCC's course, maintaining that the Biden FCC's approach would harm the broadband industry by stifling investment and innovation, which, in turn, will leave American business at a competitive disadvantage in the global economy.